biliscript-syndicate/AkariX/README.md

 *As of 2015/3/4, development of this library is on halt indefinitely.* The code was written during mid Oct. ~ Nov.
 2013 in private, and then put aside for apparent performance and usability problems.
 It is made public solely for sake of history (and in case that someone, though very unlikely, might find it somehow useful).
 It's not polished and performant enough for use in works facing the public.

 All that follows are out of date.
-Refer to my blog post for further details.
+Read [my blog post on this](https://blog.a-kar.in/legacy-mode8-projects) (in Chinese) for more information.

 > akari / noun.
 >